• Skip to primary navigation

 Laksa is a popular spicy noodle soup from Malaysia, Indonesia (in Java, Medan, and Palembang), Singapore, and Southern Asian countries.
 Just like Nasi Lemak, Laksa is also considered to be the national dish in Malaysia.

-There are three main types of Laksa; Asam Laksa, Curry Laksa, and the combination of both.
+There are three main types of Laksa; Asam Laksa, Curry Laksa, and a combination of both.
 Asam Laksa is a fish-tamarind-based soup while Curry Laksa is served with a coconut milk-curry-based soup.

 The curry laksa is prepared on your choice of ingredients like chicken, fried tofu puffs, fish balls, shrimp with rice noodles, and curry-based broth.
 It also requires bean sprouts, lime, and cilantro as toppings.